All companies

 3. Add a mid-tier between Pro and Enterprise

-The gap is wide: Pro is $20/seat + usage; Enterprise typically starts $20k–$45k/year.
+The gap is wide: Pro is $20/seat + usage; Enterprise is a custom annual contract (Vercel doesn’t publish a floor).
 Companies between these — say, $500/month spend with SSO and committed-use discount needs — have no good fit.
-A “Team Plus” tier at ~$200/team/mo with SSO + 10% committed-use discount + audit logs would unlock the missing market segment.
+A “Team Plus” tier at roughly $200/team/mo with SSO + a committed-use discount + audit logs would unlock the missing market segment.

 4. Reduce dimension count or improve grouping